 If you're visiting English Harbour from the United States, Canada, and the United Kingdom and plan to stay less than six months, a passport and an original Naturalization Certificate is what will serve as your main form of identification.
 All others will need to present a visa.
 Along with these items, you'll submit an Immigration Form, which will be provided for you on the plane, a return or onward ticket, proof of your accommodations, and proof that you have enough money for your trip.
 When customs officials are satisfied that you have accomplished all of this, you will then be allowed to leave the airport.

-If you're flying from the U.S. this chart may come in handy.
-The online booking services don't necessarily show the least costly options so it can be handy to see at a glance which airlines provide direct service to this airport.
+When flying from the states this list can be useful.
+Booking services don't always display the least costly options so it can be helpful to know which airlines provide direct service to this location.

 |Miami, FL, USA||MIA||American Airlines, United Airlines|

 This table shows airlines that fly directly from airports in Canada.